-Association amenities include a clubhouse with indoor pool, exercise equipment, activity room, game spaces, and meeting rooms; two beach houses, three beaches (one with boat rental), launching facilities on both Grand Lake and Lake Huron; a campground with full facilities, and a camper pavilion.
+Association amenities include a clubhouse with indoor pool, exercise equipment, activity room, game spaces, and meeting rooms; two beach houses, three beaches, launching facilities on both Grand Lake and Lake Huron; a campground with full facilities, and a camper pavilion.
 There is a thriving community recreational and social program as well.
 For the summer and winter sports enthusiast, the Association has miles of hiking/snowmobile/cross country ski trails.
 Nearby, on State land, are many more miles of groomed and ungroomed ski and snowmobile trails.

 Maps of the area (large maps are $2.00), property owner stickers, keys for Crystal Point ($3.50), copies of By-Laws and restrictive Covenants, etc are available.
 Clothing with PIHA logo are for sale.
 Copies can be made for $.10, and faxes sent for a nominal charge.

 The association clubhouse is located at 6426 Kauffman Road and can be contacted at 989-595-2411.
 The clubhouse has a lounge area with a large screen TV, several tables with seating for 4-6, and a fireplace.
 WI-FI capability is available throughout the facility.
 There is a swimming pool with an observation area, which is open for lap swimming at 8AM M-F and closes at 9:30PM.